Citigroup

 to address these risks.
 Citigroup CEO Chuck Prince's announcement this week

-that the bank is persuading Rimbunan Hijau to improve its logging practices in Southeast Asia is a tangible demonstration that
+that the bank is persuading Rimbunan Hijau to improve its logging practices in

 "This is a big boost for our on-going campaign to improve the quality of